iusehooks/redhooks/README.md

 # <img src='https://raw.githubusercontent.com/iusehooks/redhooks/master/logo/logo.png' width="224" height='61' alt='Redhooks Logo' />

 Redhooks is tiny React utility library for holding a predictable state container in your React apps.
-Inspired by https://redux.js.org, it reimplements reduxjs concept using the experimental Hooks API and the Context API.
+Inspired by [Redux](https://redux.js.org), it reimplements redux concept by using the experimental Hooks API and the Context API.

 - [Motivation](#motivation)
 - [Basic Example](#basic-example)